-In my depression post, I mentioned how during depressive episodes my life would fall into disarray.
-This was because I would put everything on my handle later list, especially cleaning.
-But the thing about later is that it always arrives.
-Living in a vicious cycle of clutter and depression left me feeling frustrated, unhappy with myself and distracted from important tasks.
-In this post, I want to share with you some lifestyle tricks I have implemented to keep a neat home and how it has helped me mentally.
+In my depression post, I mentioned how, during depressive episodes, my life would fall into disarray.
+My life would get chaotic because I would put everything on my handle later list, especially cleaning.
+Unfortunately “later” always arrived and my list of todo only grew.
+I got stuck in a vicious cycle of clutter and depression.
+The chaos left me feeling frustrated, unhappy with myself, and distracted.
+In this post, I want to share some simple hacks for cleaning when depressed.
+I use each of these tips to keep a neat home, and it also helps me feel less overwhelmed.

 Depression and Clutter Are Frenemies

-I can just remember some of my lowest days so clearly, and they all had something in common.
-A mess.
-Although I have an innate desire for organization, when I am feeling emotionally low I just didn’t care.
-I adopt the mentality that everything can be added to the handle later list.
-This triggered a cycle of clutter and depression.
-I would let laundry piles sit on my bed for days, but then I would get frustrated and just kick the pile onto the floor.
-I would leave books and paperwork scatter across the floor and then be frustrated searching for that one paper I desperately needed right then and there.
-I would drop my keys drown anywhere, and then frantically search for them when I was already late, to begin with.
+Some of my lowest moments all share something in common, mess, and clutter.
+Although I have an innate desire for organization, when I am at an emotional low, it just requires too much energy.
+So I adopt the mentality that I can add everything to the handle later list.
+However, being surrounded by clutter triggered a cycle of feeling overwhelmed by chores and life.
+This cycle of clutter and depression made my depression worse.
+I would let laundry piles sit on my bed for days, but then I would get frustrated and kick the collection onto the floor.
+I would leave books, and paperwork scattered across the floor and then be frustrated searching for that one paper I desperately needed right then and there.
+I would drop my keys down anywhere, and then frantically search for them when I was already running late.
 To add to my frustration, I felt like I was always deep cleaning my home.
 I spent many of my good days cleaning, only for everything to end up back to square one with a few days.
-This left me feeling constantly drained, avoiding having people over, frustrated, and unable to concentrate.
-I was stuck in a vicious cycle of clutter and depression, but then I learned 5 simple tricks.
+Drowning in chores left me feeling drained, I avoided having people over, I was frustrated, and I was unable to concentrate.
+I learned these five simple tricks, and they have helped me end this vicious cycle of clutter and depression in my life.

 Ditch The Clutter, End the Cycle of Clutter and Depression

 The best thing I ever did for myself was to end my cycle of clutter and depression.
 I found quick and easy was to maintain a neat and clean living space, and implemented them.
-My hope is that these tips can also help you!
-So here are five tips and tricks that I have learned from others and use on a daily basis.
+I hope that these tips can also help you!
+So here are five tips and tricks that I have learned from others and use daily.

-- Give everything a home (even junk): Every just feels like you can’t find what you need, and like this are just scattered all over your home?
+Does it ever feel like you can’t find what you need and like thing are just scattered all over your home?
 I use to feel the same way.
 Then I began to give the items in my home a specific spot.
 Overall it is helpful to have a spot for items of a similar type or function in your home.
 That shelf was all your baking items are, that basket where all snacks are, that folder with all the important paperwork…etc. Then try to create a specific home for those items you can never seem to find.
 Have a spot that you place your keys as soon as you enter your home.
 Have a spot that you consistently put your remotes when not in use.
 Have a spot for your kitchen sponge.
 Have a spot for the different types of item in your junk drawer.
 You got to be like the organizational Oprah “You get a home.
 You get a home.
 You get a home.”

-- Donate, sell or trash: Do you have a closet filled with clothes, but you wear the same 10 outfits?
+Do you have a closet filled with clothes, but you wear the same ten outfits?
 Is your kitchen cluttered with gadgets that you use once or twice?
 If so sell it, donate it or trash it.
 The best way for you to easily keep things neat and tidy is to have LESS.
 Less to clean, less to put away, and less to manage.
 Make this the year that you start a tradition of doing an annual purge of items that hold bad memories, take up too much space or are hardly ever used.
 You will find joy in helping someone else or making a profit.
 Plus, you will have less to manage.